DiarmuidSheeran/bank-system/README.md

 If the user enters no value for any of these prompts the will get a "No data entered" error message.<br>
 ![User informed of using characters that are not allowed](documentation/wrong-characters.jpg)

-* If the user enter an age below the age of 18 they will be informed that they cannot create an account under the age of 18
+* If the user enters an age below the age of 18 they will be informed that they cannot create an account under the age of 18
 ![User informed they must be over the age of 18](documentation/age-limit.jpg)

 * If the user's balance is to low for the action they are trying to undertake, they will be informed they have an insuffiecient balance to complete the operation.<br>